 Skip to main content

-Data and information about the GA Emergency Housing Program as federally funded during the COVID-19 pandemic, and the subsequent winddownThe Department is committed to providing ongoing, additional data related to changes in eligible populations.
+Data and information about the General Assistance (GA) Emergency Housing Program as federally funded during the COVID-19 pandemic, and the subsequent winddownThe Department is committed to providing ongoing, additional data related to changes in eligible populations.

 Table – Household Information by Eligibility Category

-Category Adverse Weather Conditions* Age 60+ Disability Domestic Violence Families with Children Health Code Violations/Eviction Pregnant Other (Death of Spouse, Death of Minor Child, Natural Disaster) Grand Total
+Category Age 60+ Disability Domestic Violence Families with Children Health Code Violations/Eviction/Natural Disaster Pregnant Grand Total

 Table – District Data Breakdown